arez/arez/README.md

 This sections contains the notes for the next version of Arez and just consists of a bunch of notes that will be expanded over time as the library is fleshed out.

-Processor Tests:
-* How to deal with static inner classes?

 TODO:
 * Hooks so context-wide can get notified when observers
  - created